 Market research will give you the upper hand, even if you’re already positive that you have a perfect product or service.
 Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.

 Research other car rental services in your area.
 Is there a type of car rental business that’s missing or rare?
 There may be no bargain rental service or luxury car rental service.
-You can also look for areas that have no car rental business.
+You can also look for areas without car rental businesses.
 You’re looking for gaps in the market that you can fill.

 First, you need to determine the types of cars you’ll offer.
 As a bargain rental service, you’ll buy less expensive cars.
 As a luxury service, you’ll need more expensive vehicles.
 Then determine what other services you’ll offer customers, such as pick-up and drop-off.